The Best Things To Do in Philly with Kids

 💞 Check out our sister Community Calendars too: Main Line Parent and Bucks County Parent.

 🗓️ Have an event to share?
-Join Philadelphia Family as a Member and Submit it to us for consideration!
-(Members are given priority event coverage.)
+Join Philadelphia Family as a Member to receive priority coverage!
+Click the banner above to submit a family-friendly event for consideration.

 Join the Museum of the American Revolution as participants in the Living History Youth Summer Institute and set up the Museum’s replica of George Washington’s Revolutionary War encampment as part of its First Oval Office Project!
 Dress in 18th-century costumes, and display the lives of soldiers, camp followers, free and enslaved people, and their connections to Washington.